What is Compressive Stress?

 Compressive strength is defined as the maximum compressive stress that is experienced by the material before its breakdown.
 It is obtained by dividing the maximum load by the cross-sectional area of the material.

-Compressive strength is comparatively higher for both ductile and brittle materials.
+Compressive strength is comparatively higher than the tensile strength for both ductile and brittle materials.
 Compressive strength resists compression, whereas tensile strength resists tension.

 You may also want to check out these topics given below!